cengc13/cengc13.github.io/_posts/2020-4-12-project-start-blog.md

 ---
 layout: prediction_post
 published: True
-title: Jiasaw Multilingual Toxic Comment Classification: Starter Blog
+title: Jiasaw Multilingual Toxic Comment Classification-Starter Blog
 ---

 This project is an ongoing Kaggle Competition.
 It lives at [toxic comment classification](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification).
 It is a natural language processing (NLP) task.
 I chose this topic as the final project because NLP is a very hot topic nowadays and I am new to this area.
 I hope to take advantages of this opportunity to learn more about deep learning targeted towards the state-of-art application in NLP.